J41r0Ps/Project_DataScience_2025-2026/README.md

 1. **Which nationality has the most unique Tour de France winners?**
    Analyze the “By nationality” table.
 Count unique cyclists per country.

-2. **Which cyclists have won the Tour more than twice, and in which years?**
+2. **Which cyclists have won the Tour more than three times, and in which years?**
    Scrape the “Multiple winners” table.
 List cyclists, their win counts, and years.

 3. **How long was the shortest Tour de France (in days and kilometers)?**